 - state-of-the-art facilities at the province's largest transportation training centre

 - You may qualify for income support while in school through Employment Insurance Canada benefits or training allowance

 - In-school training is geared to on-the-job experience

 At the conclusion of your apprenticeship, you can write the exam for your Certificate of Qualification.
-Passing the Certificate of Qualification exam means you can qualify for a Certificate of Apprenticeship from the Ministry of Training, Colleges and Universities, and that you are certified in your chosen occupation.
+Passing the Certificate of Qualification exam means you can qualify for a Certificate of Apprenticeship from the Ministry of Advanced Education & Skills Development, and that you are certified in your chosen occupation.

 Please note: You cannot apply directly to the college for admission to a traditional apprenticeship.
 You must first be currently employed as an apprentice.

 Engineering - Traditional Apprenticeships

 Truck and Coach Technician

 Ford Motor Company of Canada Limited